Monday, June 15, 2026

 When more than 20% of Underdog employees were laid off last week, they were told it was part of a corporate restructuring.
 In addition to refocusing on prediction markets, the company has been laying groundwork to rely more on artificial intelligence.

-Underdog is most known for its daily fantasy sports offerings, and had been getting into traditional sports betting before pulling back amid the rise of prediction markets.
+Underdog is most known for its daily fantasy sports offerings, and it had been getting into traditional sports betting before pulling back amid the rise of prediction markets.

 What Went Down

 Employees began work that day with no idea that layoffs were on the horizon, which is not unusual when corporate cuts happen.
 There were two meetings held concurrently before lunchtime—one for employees getting laid off and another for employees who were not.
-One laid off employee tells Front Office Sports the meeting for those who were not being laid off was led by Brandon Stakenborg, former co-CEO of Underdog, who is listed as a founder and executive at the company on LinkedIn.
+One laid-off employee tells Front Office Sports the meeting for those who were not being laid off was led by Brandon Stakenborg, former co-CEO of Underdog, who is listed as a founder and executive at the company on LinkedIn.

 Stakenborg “expressed sympathy” for the people in the other meeting and “told everyone who was safe that they could feel free to take the rest of the day off,” the person said.

 Underdog founder and CEO Jeremy Levine spoke briefly in the meeting for employees being dismissed, and multiple people who spoke with FOS say he appeared and sounded upset.
-After the meeting with the laid off employees was over, Levine joined the other meeting and spoke to the staff that will remain with the company, according to a person familiar with the matter.
-In total, FOS spoke to eight laid off employees for this story.
+After the meeting with the laid-off employees was over, Levine joined the other meeting and spoke to the staff that will remain with the company, according to a person familiar with the matter.
+In total, FOS spoke to eight laid-off employees for this story.

-In a statement, Levine attributed the layoffs to the company’s transition from a business focused on a “state-by-state framework to a national prediction markets platform with seamless offerings across the country.”
+In a statement, Levine attributed the layoffs to the company’s transition from a business focused on a “state-by-state framework to a national prediction-markets platform with seamless offerings across the country.”

 “It’s simply a different operation, and the changes we made are a part of that transition,” he said in the statement.
 “We take pride in hiring people who are passionate, good human beings and who really care about their work, so if you’re hiring and come across an ex-Underdog person you’d be lucky to have them and call me for a reference.”